stefanpems/stefanpems.github.io/_posts/2022-05-09-How to verify the effective use of Customer Managed Keys.md

 Just as a side note, in my lab environment the query shown above returns a quite high number of "Forbidden" results due to the repeated operations of disabling keys for testing purposes.

 From a monitoring point of view, it is important to consider that [the different diagnostics and insights capabilities in AKV](https://docs.microsoft.com/en-us/azure/key-vault/general/monitor-key-vault) allow to take under continuous control the performances and failures of the existing vaults.
-This is an extremely important functionality, especially when AKV hosts CMKs repeatedly accessed by their corrispective Azure services.
+This is an extremely important functionality, especially when AKV hosts CMKs which may be frequently accessed by their corrispective Azure services.
+The service limits of AKV are described [here](https://docs.microsoft.com/en-us/azure/key-vault/general/service-limits).

 ![azure-monitor-for-AKV](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-05-09-How%20to%20verify%20the%20effective%20use%20of%20Customer%20Managed%20Keys/azmon.png)